notBigO/koinx-assignment/readme.md

 - **URL:** `http://13.201.56.56/api/upload`
 - **Method:** `POST`
 - **Description:** This endpoint allows you to upload a CSV file for processing.
-Ensure that your file upload is properly handled by the deployed server.

 **Steps to Test:**